legoraft/simple-survival-tweaks/README.md

 - No "too expensive" warning which prevents having a lot of enchants on a single item. _Note: This also makes enchanting in an anvil cheaper_
 - No enderman griefing, except pumpkins and melons for farming purposes
 - Make the debug stick functional in survival
+- Cheap renaming, which allows renaming items to always cost 1 level

 ### Bugs
 If you have any bug reports or a suggestion for the mod leave them [here](https://github.com/LegoRaft/simple-survival-tweaks/issues)